 Also, weak teeth are more prone to breaking and discoloring.
 Mouth and throat tenderness may also be present in those with eating disorders.
 Worst cases can lead to the weakening of the jaw bone.

-Taking a walk instead of riding a cab, or using the stairs instead of the elevator, are simple exercises that can burn excess calories.
-Regular exercise not only eliminates fatty deposits, but also improves the lung, heart, and circulatory system functions.
+Exercise: This doesn’t have to be strenuous.
+Taking a walk instead of riding a cab or using the stairs instead of an elevator alone can burn more calories.
+Structured and regular exercise not only eliminates fatty deposits but also improves the lungs and heart.

 Brush and Floss Your Teeth: Brushing the teeth twice a day with a fluoridated toothpaste and flossing can dramatically improve oral health.
 Dentists also recommend rinsing with antibacterial products for one minute daily for effective plaque disruption.
 This can eliminate 20 percent of the buildup.

 Fortunately, no matter how relentless the problem of obesity might seem, there’s still hope.
 Your best ally is always yourself.
 Be proactive, take charge, and be persistent in breaking the cycle.